PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 * Press **L** + **X/Y** for your axis + **D-pad Up/Down** to increase/decrease.
   * Example: **LX+Du** strengthens the effect on the X-axis, **LY+Dd** reduces the effect on the Y-axis.
   * When you change this setting, the current Waveshaping filter settings are shown as the numerical coordinates of the C-stick.
-* The scale goes from 0-15, and defaults to 0.
+* The scale goes from -24 to +24, and defaults to 0.
   * 0 disables Waveshaping entirely.
-  * Something between 6 and 10 is usually required to get pivots to behave like OEM controllers.
+  * Positive Waveshaping behaves like mild PODE.
-  * Ideally, change both axes together to preserve things like dashback out of crouch.
+  * Negative Waveshaping behaves like strong PODE.
+Strong negative Waveshaping in combination with zero Smart Snapback suppression this can be used to mimic OEMs that cannot empty pivot while suppressing all snapback.
+Small negative Smart Snapback can be used to attenuate this effect.
 * Press **L+Start** to see the current Waveshaping filter values on the L and R trigger analog values.
   * At the same time, you can see the current Smart Snapback filter values on the Analog Stick and the axis smoothing values on the C-Stick.